waynegm/imgViewer/README.md

 imgViewer is a jQuery plugin that adds to an image the ability to zoom in and out with the mousewheel and pan around by click and drag.
 A unique feature of this plugin is it's ability to work on images which have widths or heights specified as a percentage of their container.
+Try out the [demo](http://waynegm.github.io/imgViewer/)

 ## Dependencies
 The plugin is known to work with the configuration described below: